itzr/___technologies/bash/README.md

 The result will be the string '$foo'
 Now we repeat the assignment with eval.
 It will first evaluate $x to the string 'foo'.
 Now we have the statement y=$foo which will get evaluated to y=10.
 The result of echo $y is now the value '10'.

+### Semicolons ;

+When the shell sees a semicolon (;) on a command line, it's treated as a command separator -- basically like pressing the ENTER key to execute a command.